 To assess both how well a model forgets and the utility retention, the RWKU benchmark partitions its evaluation data into four complementary splits:

-\paragraph{Forget Set} The goal of the forget set is to meeasure the unlearning efficacy—i.e., whether the model ceases to recall or use the specific knowledge designated for removal.
-It is partitioned into three splits, that test different aspects of unlearning: \begin{itemize} \item \textbf{Knowledge Memorization (FB/Cloze):} Fill-in-the-blank sentences drawn from the target’s Wikipedia page, with key facts blanked out. \item \textbf{Knowledge Manipulation (QA):} Paraphrased/restructured question–answer pairs requiring the target facts in downstream reasoning. \item \textbf{Adversarial Attacks (AA):} Nine jailbreak-style patterns crafted to elicit residual knowledge: \end{itemize} More specifically the AA split is comprised of 9 adversarial attack types, we give a few examples:
+\paragraph{Forget Set} The goal of the forget set is to measure the unlearning efficacy—i.e., whether the model ceases to recall or use the specific knowledge designated for removal.
+It is partitioned into three splits, which test different aspects of unlearning: \begin{itemize} \item \textbf{Knowledge Memorization (FB/Cloze):} Fill-in-the-blank sentences drawn from the target’s Wikipedia page, with key facts blanked out. \item \textbf{Knowledge Manipulation (QA):} Paraphrased/restructured question–answer pairs requiring the target facts in downstream reasoning. \item \textbf{Adversarial Attacks (AA):} Nine jailbreak-style patterns crafted to elicit residual knowledge: \end{itemize} More specifically, the AA split comprises 9 adversarial attack types.
+We give a few examples: